l00mi/mediawiki-extensions-Wikidata/README.md

 Wikidata 'Build' Git Repository
 =========

+Wikidata is using a build with Wikibase and it's dependencies packaged into one git repo.

 This git repo contains everything you need to deploy Wikidata (Wikibase and all of its dependencies).
-This repository uses git sumbodules to pull in dependencies.

 ## Installation

   - Pull the Git Repository
-  - Run 'git submodule update'

 Add the following line to your LocalSettings.php
 ```php